Toxic Use and Hazardous Waste Reduction (TUHWR)

 Annual Fee Calculation:

 Planners are required to pay Annual Fees through ANR Online by March 31.
-The next Annual Fee (for the year 2023) is due March 31, 2024.
+The next Annual Fee (for the year 2024) is due March 31, 2025.
 Planners that cannot comply with the online payment requirement may request a waiver in order to mail a paper check.
-Waivers will only be issued to planners that meet at least one of the following circumstances: issues related to equipment or software, connectivity, limited digital or technological proficiency, or lack of credit card or bank account.
+Waivers will only be issued to planners that meet at least one of the following circumstances: lack of computer equipment or software, lack of or inadequate internet connectivity, limited digital or technological proficiency, or lack of credit card or bank account.
 Paper checks submitted without an approved DEC waiver will be returned.
-If you have questions about making online payments, need to request a waiver, or are unsure whether you have unpaid fees, please contact:
+If you have questions about making online payments, need to request a waiver, or are unsure whether you have unpaid fees, please refer to the below contact.
+Email communication is encouraged, as this will allow us to respond directly with information.

 Wendy Edwards